-After our flight from Kyiv, we gave ourselves a couple of nights to recover and get used to being there before setting off on our tour of the country – with chimp and gorilla trekking to come.
+After our flight from Kyiv, we gave ourselves a couple of nights to recover and get used to being there before setting off on our self drive tour of the country – with chimp and gorilla trekking to come.

 Entebbe might be a town, but it didn’t want to be left out among places to visit in Uganda and there were several interesting things to do in Entebbe, with some wildlife experiences to offer, including Entebbe zoo and the Entebbe botanical gardens.

 Entebbe Wildlife Education Centre used to be called Entebbe Zoo, but it’s really more of sanctuary.
 It provides a home for various rescued animals from around the country, mainly in large enclosures representing different fauna of the different areas.
 Even if you are not generally into zoos, it’s one of the most interesting things to do in Entebbe before you explore the wildlife in the rest of the country, like we did in the various national parks including Queen Elizabeth and Lake Mburo.

 It’s really not like a zoo we’ve visited before in other countries, being overgrown in places and most importantly, having as much wildlife outside the enclosures as inside.
 At one point there was a row of cages housing black and white colobus monkeys.
 On top of the cages and beside, red tailed colobus monkeys were jumping around, and attempting to fight the black and white ones!